 The logical sequence that entrepreneurs commonly use for their sales process is the following:

-In such a process, if you have a success rate of 10% from trying to sell to a closed sale, with ten attempts, you will realize one sale.
-Therefore, entrepreneurs logically try to find ways to increase their potential customers to increase closed sales.
+In such a process, if you have a success rate of 10% from trying to sell to a closed sales stages, with ten attempts, you will realize one sale.
+Therefore, entrepreneurs logically try to find ways to increase their prospective customers to increase closed sales.
 So, if instead of 10 attempts, you make 20 attempts, you will generate two sales, and so on.

 However, time and resources will not allow you to increase such efforts to infinity.
 On the other hand, all your unsuccessful attempts will be lost for a longer time in the future.